Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • DAY 4: 5 km / 3.11 mi

-The cost of the Inca Trail may vary depending on who you travel with.
-With Salkantay Trekking, we have three options for hiking the Inca Trail.
-The prices per person for a group tour are as follows:
+The cost of the Inca Trail can vary depending on the agency you choose.
+At Salkantay Trekking, we offer 8 options for experiencing the Inca Trail.
+The prices per person for a group trip are as follows:

 • Can I Rent Equipment for the Inca Trail?

-On all of our routes, we provide you with the accommodation—in this case tents—and a sleeping mat.
-But, if you need to hire other pieces of equipment, we do have some available.
+On all our routes, we provide accommodation—in this case, tents and a sleeping pad.
+If you need to rent additional camping equipment, we have some items available.

 • A sleeping bag for -15°C and a sleeping bag liner.